Electric-Coin-Company/zcash-docs/source/rtd_pages/lightclient_support.rst

 **Quick info**

-* Parellizeable, stateless, and containerized.
+* Parallelize-able, stateless, and containerized
-* Can run virtualized on the cloud (EC2, GCP, AZURE, Docker, etc.)
+* Can run virtually on the cloud (EC2, GCP, AZURE, Docker, etc.)
-* Not using loadbalancers, orchestrators, schedulers (yet)
+* Not using load balancers, orchestrators, schedulers (yet)
 * Metrics, stress tests, and testing done (ask us)

 Android